Table of Contents

 Before the sinner can go to Christ, he must feel a need for cleansing.
-A view of his sinfulness drives him to the Lord who can forgive and extend His strength.
+A view of his sinfulness drives him to the Lord who can forgive and extend His strength for victory over sin.
 There is no true righteousness apart from God.
 And the only way to God is Christ, who says, “I am the way, the truth, and the life: no man cometh unto the Father, but by Me” (John 14:6).

 Jesus gave the parable of the Pharisee and the Tax Collector to show that those who feel their need, seek divine help.
 He said, “The Pharisee stood and prayed thus with himself, ‘God, I thank You that I am not like other men—extortioners, unjust, adulterers, or even as this tax collector.
 I fast twice a week; I give tithes of all that I possess.’
 And the tax collector, standing afar off, would not so much as raise his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me a sinner!”
 (Luke 18:11-13).

 The Pharisee represented those who have faith “in themselves” rather than in God (Luke 18:8, 9).
 This group of people felt righteous because of the scrupulous way they lived, or at least pretended to live.
 The Pharisaic standard of righteousness consisted in strict observance of the laws of Moses and of rabbinical traditions.
 It was, essentially, righteousness by works.

 The Pharisees prided themselves on fasting and tithing more than the letter of the law required, thinking that God would be pleased by their voluntary efforts (Matthew 23:23).
 According to Pharisaic theology, a sufficient credit of claimed meritorious works would cancel out evil works.
 Consequently, they looked down on others and despised all those who did not acknowledge their definition of “righteousness.”